Affected by coronavirus (COVID-19)?

 Rent Assistance: if you qualify for another Centrelink payment, and also pay rent, you may be eligible for a regular extra payment.
 Find out more at the Rent Assistance section of the Services Australia website

 Other services offered by CentrelinkTOP

 Social Work Services: Centrelink also have social workers offering counselling, support and information.
 Social workers can also direct you to other support and services.
 You can contact a social worker by calling the Centrelink Employment Services Line on 132 850 and ask to speak to a social worker, or visit a service centre in person.
-Find out more at the Social Work Services section of the Department of Human Services website.
+Find out more at the Social Work Services section of the Services Australia website.

 A complete list of all the Centrelink payments and services can be found at the Centrelink website.